tenkhen/git-playground/README.md

 6. `git add .` (add merged file to the staging area)
 7. `git commit -m "commit message"`
 8. `git push`

 ---

+### Handling Merge Conflict with Branch (Pull Request)

+1. `git branch new-branch` (creates a new branch)
+2. Make your changes and then `git add .` and `git commit -m "made some changes"` (notice that when you are in the new branch and use git add . and git commit, it ONLY affects to the current branch you are in)
+3. `git push origin new-branch` (pushes your changes to the new branch.
+If some reason, you get `! [rejected]` message, you can simply use `git push -f origin new-branch` (-f for force push))
+4. On the GitHub, if you see `Compare & pull request` on main branch, click on it.
+If you don’t see, then go to the new-branch and click `Contribute` and click `Open pull request`
+5. If there is no conflict then simply click `Create pull request` > `Merge pull request` > `Confirm merge` (you can delete the branch or simply leave it there)
+6. In case if there is a merge conflict, you will see `Can’t automatically merge`
+7. Click on `Create pull request`, Add a title and description and then click `Create pull request`
+8. Now you will see the `Resolve conflict` button and click on it
+9. Here you can make changes to the files and decide which line of code you want to keep or delete and click `Mark as resolved`
+10. Click `Commit merge` (if you see pop up, click on `I understand, continue updating main`)
+11. Now you can click `Merge pull request` > `Confirm merge`
+12. Finally pull merged main with `git pull origin main` to update current branch (new-branch).
+And then switch to main branch and `git pull` to update main branch as well

+---